Is it true, as some assert, that wood laminate (also called plastic laminate) poisons people? Which is to say, is it toxic?

 There are two kinds of wood laminates: high pressure and low pressure.
 And it’s important to note that laminate furniture isn’t real wood.
 It’s man-made wood.
 What does that mean?

-In simplest terms, you print a layer of wood-colored plastic and adhere it to a composite wood substrate like particle board or MDF.
+In simplest terms, you print a layer of wood-colored paper and adhere it to plastic and then adhere that to a composite wood substrate like particle board or MDF.

 These substrates differ in quality and include a range of wood products which are made by fixing strands, particles, fibers, or boards of wood together with adhesives to create composite materials.

 According to NovaDesk, the difference between high and low pressure laminates comes down to the heat and pressure applied in the manufacturing process.

 - High-Pressure Laminate: The layer of laminate is adhered to the substrate under pressures of 70 to 100 bars (that’s between 1,000 and 1,500 psi) and temperatures of 280 to 320 degrees Fahrenheit using adhesives.

 - Low-Pressure Laminate: The layer of laminate is adhered to the substrate under pressures of 20 to 30 bars (between 290 to 435 psi) at temperatures of 335 to 375 degrees Fahrenheit with no adhesives.

 Why is laminated wood so popular?
 For one thing, wood laminate is much easier and cheaper to make than solid wood furniture.
 You don’t need to process all that wood or run it through a finishing process.
 It also boasts a durable surface that is hard to scratch.

 According to the folks over at Furnish Green: